19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Notification of liability and registration

-4.—(1) A person who by virtue of paragraph 1(1)(a) is liable to be registered after the end of any quarter shall notify the Comptroller in such form as the Comptroller may determine of that liability within 30 days of the end of that quarter.
+4.—(1) A person who by virtue of paragraph 1(1)(a)(i) is liable to be registered at the end of any quarter must notify the Comptroller in such form as the Comptroller may determine of that liability within 30 days after the end of that quarter.

+[S 415/2018 wef 25/06/2018]

+(1A) A person who by virtue of paragraph 1(1)(a)(ii) is liable to be registered at the end of any calendar year must notify the Comptroller in such form as the Comptroller may determine of that liability within 30 days after the end of that calendar year.

+[S 415/2018 wef 25/06/2018]

 (2) The Comptroller shall register any such person (whether or not he so notifies the Comptroller) with effect from the end of the month following the month in which the 30th day falls or from such earlier date as may be agreed between the Comptroller and him.